 I have always connected to movement as a means for expression, discipline, joy, and mental/emotional regulation.
 My formal movement journey began with classical ballet in Georgia, segued into yoga in NYC (2004), and I began teaching in 2010.
 I love to learn, therefore many traditions influence my teaching: intelligent vinyasa, Iyengar, Physiyoga (the merging of physical therapy techniques and yoga), and meditation.

+Depending on the class style, you can expect to think and move outside the box, try new things, or try old things in a new way.
 My sequencing is both creative and smart, rooted in biomechanics, with a mixture of precision and exploration.
-I also have a deep appreciation for mindfulness practices like restorative yoga and sound baths, and I lead sound meditations using singing bowls, gongs, and chimes with the goal of diving into the subtlety of listening.
-I believe that there is a time to move big and a time to get quiet, and my practice is listening to which one will bring balance to daily life.
+I also have a deep appreciation for mindfulness practices like restorative yoga and sound baths.
+I lead sound meditations using singing bowls, gongs, and chimes with the goal of diving into the subtlety of listening.
+There is a time to move big and a time to get quiet; my practice over the years has been to listen to which one will bring balance to daily life.